Epping Property

 1. COMMERCIAL PROPERTY FINANCE

 As most commercial property investments have some form of funding, we will start here as this is an area that sometimes takes much work and time to get in order.
-The list below is not finite but does give an indication of the type of information banks require.
+The list below is not finite but does indicate the type of information banks require.
 Please expect a commercial property finance application to be a far harsher process than any residential one.

 1.2 Copy of registration/ company documents/ trust deed/ letter of authority.